elicia4/linux_notes/commands/find.md

 find Pictures/ -type d -exec chmod 700 {} +
 ```

-It is actually a lot easier to use the `find` command to add file permissions.
+It is actually a lot easier to use `find` to add file permissions.
 Doing so is a good habit, especially when you're managing a file server.

 Let's say your server is full and you want to clear up some space by deleting